tldr-pages/tldr/pages/common/du.md

 `du -ch {{*/*.jpg}}`

-- List all files and directories (including hidden ones) above a certain [t]hreshold size (useful for investingating what is taking up space):
+- List all files and directories (including hidden ones) above a certain [t]hreshold size (useful for investigating what is actually taking up the space):

 `du --all --human-readable --threshold {{1G|1024M|1048576K}} .[^.]* *`